ejarzo/itp-blog/content/blog/code-of-music-audio-visual-sketch/index.md

   - 'CODE_OF_MUSIC'
 ---

-This in an interactive musical drawing inspired by web apps like [Patatap](https://patatap.com/).
+This in an interactive musical drawing -- inspired by web apps like [Patatap](https://patatap.com/) -- that I made in collaboration with [Pippa Kelmenson](https://www.pippakelmenson.com)

 <p>
 <video controls name="AV Insturment" src="av-instrument.webm"></video>